Update: 21 June 2023

 For B2B, there should be no issue since the service remains a general rule, but there is a real issue for non-taxable delegates, e.g. doctors.

 For example, a US host holds an event where a German doctor will attend virtually.
 The event is in January 2025, but the delegate must pay the admission fee by 30 November 2024 to secure a place.
 Under current rules, applicable in 2024, the place of supply is where the supplier is established, so no VAT is due on the invoice.
 But when the event happens in January 2025, the new rules say that German VAT is due.

 The time of supply rules are not affected by these changes but could a tax authority seek to change these to increase its tax revenue?
 For example, Greek VAT law says that the tax point is when the event takes place – not when the invoice is issued/payment received.
 So, in the above example, Greek VAT would be due for a Greek B2C delegate.

-When considering the taxation of virtual events, the new rules state that in view of the digital transformation of the economy, it should be possible for Member States to provide the same treatment of live-streamed activities, including events, as those which are eligible for reduced rates when attended in person.
-To enable this, the annex detailing which services can benefit from a reduced rate will be amended to include admission to:
+When considering the taxation of virtual events, the new rules state it should be possible for Member States to provide the same treatment of live-streamed activities, including events, as those which are eligible for reduced rates when attended in person.

 - Amusement parks

 - Live streaming of any of these events/visits

 This change means that events that are live streamed can benefit from a reduced VAT rate.
 Though the changes to the place of supply rules refer to “virtual attendance” for B2B and “streamed or made virtually available” for B2C.